vaarn/vaarn.github.io/referee-rules.md

 ## Monsters
 **Hit Dice / Hit Points:** All monster hit dice (**HD**) are d8s unless otherwise specified.
 To get the monster's hit points, just multiply the number of hit dice they have by 4 (or 5 if you're feeling mean.)

-**ARMOUR:** A monster's Armour score gives the number a PC's attack role must equal or exceed to damage them.
+**Armour:** A monster's Armour score gives the number a PC's attack role must equal or exceed to damage them.

 **Attack Bonus / Saves:** Assume that monsters have ability bonuses equal to their HD, with the corresponding ability defences.